acaldwell710/bloc-apprentice-workbook/assessment-reviews/module-2/module-2-review.md

 --An element selector is the least selective, followed by the the class selector which is less inclusive as it only selects a certain class of elements, and the most selective selector is an id selector which is singular.
 5. What does `box-sizing` do?

---Box sizing refers to
+--Box sizing refers to the size of the contents + it's border + padding + margin, etc. When all is said and done, normally all of the extra space is not accounted for within the layout.
+However if you use box-sizing: border-box, or box-sizing: border-radius, etc. then you can easily account for how much space is actually being taken up by an element on your page.
 6. What's the difference between `relative` and `absolute` positioning?

---The difference between relative and absolute position is
+--The difference between relative and absolute position is that relative position is still within the flow of the layout.
+While desiging you can still make changes to the element's location "relative" to itself, such as top: 10px; which would move the element down 10px.
+However, with absolute positioning the element is removed from normal flow, and can really be placed anywhere on the page.

 ### Exercises